List of parks and open spaces managed by the City of London Corporation: Within the City

 The city has no sizeable parks within its boundary, but does have a network of a large number of gardens and small open spaces, many of them maintained by the corporation.
-These range from formal gardens such as the one in Finsbury Circus, containing a bowling green and bandstand, to churchyards such as St Olave Hart Street, to water features and artwork in courtyards and pedestrianised lanes.
+These range from formal gardens such as the one in Finsbury Circus, to churchyards such as St Olave Hart Street, to water features and artwork in courtyards and pedestrianised lanes.

 There are 150 smaller areas within the square mile of the City of London, including: